 Internal combustion engines emit a range of pollutants via the exhaust.
 The amount of each pollutant released depends on the fuel used (e.g. petrol or diesel) and the engine technology (including emission-control equipment).
-The mechanical abrasion of vehicle parts and road surface wear also generate emissions.
+The mechanical abrasion of vehicle parts (most importantly tyres and brakes) and road surface wear also generate emissions.
 Abrasion is a key source of emissions of particulate matter and some heavy metals.
 Vapours can escape from vehicle fuel systems via evaporation and during refuelling, resulting in increased emissions of volatile organic compounds.